-Yes, you need to have a valid passport throughout the study period to come and study in Spain.
+Yes, in order to come and study in Spain, you need to have a valid passport throughout the study period.
 Additionally, you will need to obtain a student visa for the fall and spring semesters.
-A student visa is unnecessary for the International Studies (CTSS), Jan Plan, and summer programs because they are less than 90 days.
-If you are not an American citizen you may need a student visa, thus we recommend that you contact the nearest Spanish consulate or Embassy.
+A student visa is unnecessary for the International Studies (CTSS), Jan Plan, and summer programs, because they are less than 90 days.
+If you are not an American citizen, you may need a student visa, thus we recommend that you contact the nearest Spanish consulate or Embassy.

 To enroll in our programs, you must submit a copy of your passport with the Online Application Form, or send it to the Undergraduate Students Advisor before the application deadline.
-Once you have been accepted to the selected program, you will receive an acceptance letter which you may use to request your student visa at the Spanish consulate or Embassy if you enroll in a program that lasts more than 90 days.
+Once you have been accepted to the selected program, you will receive an acceptance letter.
+You may use it to request your student visa at the Spanish consulate or Embassy, if you enroll in a program that lasts more than 90 days.

 All our courses are equivalent to 3 US credits, or 45 hours of in-class instruction.
-Your academic advisor must approve the courses that you would like to select before submitting the online application to ensure the transfer of credits.
+Before submitting the online application, your academic advisor must approve the courses that you would like to ensure the transfer of credits.

 Students can stay with host families or dorms in Alcalá de Henares, and you get three meals per day.

 You are responsible for your own accommodation for the days that are not included in the program.

 For most programs, Instituto Franklin-UAH offers a pick-up service from Adolfo Suárez Madrid Barajas International Airport for students who come to Spain.
 Only on the date and time set by Instituto Franklin-UAH and at the beginning of the program.
 You can contact the Undergraduate Student Advisor to find out if the program that you have selected offers this service (firstname.lastname@example.org).

 If you come on your own, public transportation or taxi are available from the airport to Alcalá de Henares.
 By taxi, it could take 25 minutes to get to the center of Alcalá de Henares.